RTEMS/rtems-docs/eng/req/items.rst

     The attribute value shall be a string.
 It shall be the prefix directory path to the header file in the interface domain.
 For example :file:`cpukit/include`.

-.. _SpecTypeInterfaceMacroItemType:

-Interface Macro Item Type
-^^^^^^^^^^^^^^^^^^^^^^^^^

-This type refines the :ref:`SpecTypeInterfaceItemType` through the ``interface-type`` attribute if the value is ``macro``.
-This set of attributes specifies a macro.
-All explicit attributes shall be specified.
-The explicit attributes for this type are:

-brief
-    The attribute value shall be an :ref:`SpecTypeInterfaceBriefDescription`.

-definition
-    The attribute value shall be an
-    :ref:`SpecTypeInterfaceDefinitionDirective`.

-description
-    The attribute value shall be an :ref:`SpecTypeInterfaceDescription`.

-name
-    The attribute value shall be a string.
-It shall be the name of the macro.

-notes
-    The attribute value shall be an :ref:`SpecTypeInterfaceNotes`.

-params
-    The attribute value shall be a list.
-Each list element shall be an :ref:`SpecTypeInterfaceParameter`.

-return
-    The attribute value shall be an :ref:`SpecTypeInterfaceReturnDirective`.

 .. _SpecTypeInterfaceTypedefItemType: